antcin/mv-reactnative-coding-test/test/test/README.md

 | CardDetails   | produces one listing details component.
 The listing is passed to the `CardDetails` component as a prop. |

 ### Challenges
-- Navigation
- - I was unable to prevent the tab bar from showing on `PerkScreen`.
-The option `tabBarVisible: false` did not seem to work.
-I suspect there can be some issues within the setup of the StackNavigation.
 - Animation
   - I was really keen on animating the opening times, however I did not manage to do it, despite the amount of research carried out.